 - Sydney Airport

 Also, Urban Spoon is a good resource to search cafes and restaurants offering free wireless.

-- Booking.com has over 500 properties in Sydney including hotels, apartments and hostels.
-You get free cancellation on most rooms and a best price guarantee.
+- Booking.com has over 500 properties in Sydney including hotels, apartments, and hostels.
+You get free cancellation on most rooms and best price guarantee.